Skip to main content

 Dark Energy

 We know that the Universe is expanding.
-When we look at other galaxies, they are moving away from us.
-And the further away the galaxy, the faster it is accelerating away.
-The expansion is speeding up.
+When astronomers observe distant galaxies, they see that these galaxies are moving away from us.
+The more distant a galaxy is, the faster it appears to be moving away.
+This tells us that the expansion of the universe is speeding up.